 Opportunities.
-Exceptionally-qualified students interested in research at the intersection of robot design, control, and animal locomotion at insect scale are invited to join the laboratory.
-Applications are due to the UW Department of Mechanical Engineering (here) in December -- please make sure indicate your interest in the Fuller group.
-Students in Aero, EE, and CSE are also invited to contact Prof. Fuller.
+Exceptionally-qualified undergraduate or graduate students interested in research at the intersection of robot design, control, and animal locomotion at insect scale are invited to contact Prof. Fuller about opportunties to join the laboratory.
+Graduate applications are due to the UW Department of Mechanical Engineering (here) in December -- please make sure indicate your interest in the Fuller group.
+UW students in Aero, EE, and CSE are also invited to contact Prof. Fuller.
 The group recruits students with previous experience in building physical systems, a passion for robotics, writing ability, and, occasionally, previous publications.
 Securing funding is one of the best ways to improve application competitiveness (resources).
 Exceptional candidates seeking external postdoctoral fellowships (e.g. uWIN , NSF PFB, ICPRFP, McDonnell, WRF) are welcome to contact Prof. Fuller to discuss opportunities.
 Please include a resume, and optionally a design portfolio, in email correspondence.
 It may not be possible to respond individually to all requests.

 Sept 2015: New course: "Biology-inspired robot control." [announcement]